Faiq1818/Faiq1818/README.md

 + Using GNU/Linux(especially NixOS) as a main operating system.
 + Really familiar with GNU/Linux ecosystem and tools for development like git, docker/podman, etc.
 + Interested in Frontend, Backend, and Mobile apps development.
-+ Familiar with Javascript/Typescript(especially React, React Native and Fullstack Framework like NextJS).
++ Familiar with Javascript/Typescript(especially React, React Native, NestJS and Fullstack Framework like NextJS).
 + Learning Golang right now(especially in Backend development).
 + Using Claude Code as an agentic AI helper